particle-iot/docs/src/content/reference/datasheets/m-series/m-hat-datasheet.md

 #### PD_ALERT

 This is the PD_ALERT output from the STUSB4500 USB PD controller.
+It is not enabled by default.

+This is connected to M.2 Pin 19.

 #### PD_ATTACH